-The Office of Sponsored Research is ready to help at all stages of the process.
+The Office of Sponsored Programs is ready to help at all stages of the process.

 Notify us when you are interested in a funding opportunity: ideally when you first learn of it, regardless of how many months out, but no less than 10 days before the deadline.
 After we are notified, we will start to organize your ancillary material, and keep track of what needs to be done for your submission.